 Rob Roy’s Canoes

 The coolest place we know around the Sea of Galilee is Rob Roy’s Canoes.
 Near Kibbutz Kinneret, and on the banks of the Jordan River south of the lake, this oasis is a relaxing spot.
 Canoes can be hired for the lake.
-Or you can just sit on a bedouin rug, with Bob Marley music playing in the background, under the shade of a tent, and watch the water flow through a river which is so steeped in and important in the history of the world.
+Or you can just sit on a bedouin rug, with Bob Marley music playing in the background, under the shade of a tent, and watch the water flow through a river which is so steeped in important history.
 Nearby, Kibbutz Degania, the earliest kibbutz in Israel, is an interesting place to visit.

 For an extreme view of the Sea of Galilee, above the Eastern shores of the lake, Switzerland is a forest and driving trail.
 Suitable for all cars, this tarmacked road affords fantastic views of the lake.
 And for a more unique way of exploring the lake itself, take a Jesus Boat, which is a wooden boat in the style of the time of Jesus for a ride on the lake and get a unique perspective of the geography and scenery, in surroundings which are out of the Bible.